-Capacity Gap indicators have been identified from all sectors.
+1 Capacity Gap indicators have been identified from all sectors.
 They indicate when a household's current method of coping with the ongoing situation is unsustainable or increases stress on the household long term.
 See annex 1 for more details

-&lt;sup>2 Figure obtained by applying the percentage on population figures from VTS Dataset, March 2020 and IOM DTM Round 31, February 2020
+2 Figure obtained by applying the percentage on population figures from VTS Dataset, March 2020 and IOM DTM Round 31, February 2020

-&lt;sup>3 See p.9 on pre-existing vulnerabilities for more information.
+3 See p.11 on pre-existing vulnerabilities for more information of households with at least one LSG and vulnerable:2 378,636

-PRE-EXISTING VULNERABILITIES
+PRE-EXISTING VULNERABILITIES1